drvinceknight/Nashpy/docs/reference/stochastic-fictitious-play.rst

 behaviour."

 The algorithm is designed to reach convergence in cases where fictitious play does not converge.
-Note that in some cases this will require a thoughtful choice of :code:`etha` and :code:`epsilon_bar` parameters.
+Note that in some cases this will require a thoughtful choice of the :code:`etha` and :code:`epsilon_bar` parameters.

 For a game :math:`(A, B)\in\mathbb{R}^{m\times n}` define